david942j/defcon-2017-tools/ida-plugins/README.md

 ### Usage

-1. Copy `clemency.py clemency_inst.py` to `IDA 6.8/procs/`
+1. Copy `clemency.py` and `clemency_inst.py` to `IDA 6.8/procs/`
+2. Run `preprocess.py` for target binary
-2. Open binary and then choose `clemency` processor
+3. Open preprocessed binary in IDA and then choose `clemency` processor
-3. Press Ok to all
+4. Press Ok to all

 - Press `c` to makecode